Linux

 Tested with Debian/Ubuntu and Fedora.

-You can install and execute OpenVPN on the terminal as well as with a graphical user interface.
-In both cases you should download the appropriate configuration file for your system.
+You can install and execute OpenVPN on the command line as well as with a graphical user interface (Network Manager).

 1. Install the VPN client: